 Herdklotz Park – This playground in Taylors is one of the largest in the area and has a lot of shade.

 Simpsonville City Park – This park has new play equipment which includes a zip-line.

 Spartanburg Science Center – Spartanburg Science Center just opened three new exhibits including a robotic arm, a science theatre, and a virtual reality experience.
 They also have a very cute hedgehog (plus other animals).
 Admission is just $5 and kids under 5 are free.

-The Children’s Museum of the Upstate – The Children’s Museum of the Upstate opened the new Spartanburg location that focuses on children 5 and under.
+The Children’s Museum of the Upstate – The Children’s Museum of the Upstate-Spartanburg is designed for children aged 5 and under.
 Admission is just $5 and

 Croft State Park – This wonderful state park includes boating, fishing, and hiking.
 Admission is only $2/adults.